- Visit the sites in the Martin Scorsese movie, 'Silence', in a one-day experience

 - An offering is taken to cover the cost of the bus that takes the tour around to all sites.

-The meeting point will be in front of the Mitsui Sumitomo Bank, Shinjuku-dori Branch, close to Exit B5 of Kamiyacho station.
+The meeting point will at Exit 1 of Kamiyacho station.